RaspberryPiTeam5/Exercise-Sensor/README.md

 This repository was created for a project using the raspberry pi.
 Files included are a schematic of the PCB used in conjunction with the pi along with the necessary files to run a GUI to plot outputs.
 Sensors used include:

 1- Temperature Sensor

 2- Moisture/Sweat Sensor

 3- Pulse/Heart Rate Sensor

-The software requires the download of the qt4 and qwt libraries inclusing:
+The software requires the download of the qt4 and qwt libraries including:

-   - qt4-dev-tools
+   • qt4-dev-tools

-   - libqt4-dev
+   • libqt4-dev

-   - libqwt-dev
+   • libqwt-dev

 To run the software: